maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

-# History of previous versions of STACK
+# STACK Development History

 For current and future plans, see [Development track](Development_track.md) and [Future plans](Future_plans.md).

 ## STACK 4.0

+Released August 2017.

 **STACK 4.0 represents a major release of STACK and is a non-reversible change, with important differences which break back-compatability.**